parisepigenetics/RASflow_EDC/README.md

 =============================================
 76953098 sequences processed in total
 ```
+This information is summarized in the MultiQC report, see  below.

 #### FastQC of trimmed reads
 After the trimming, fastQC is automatically run on the new fastq and the results are also in this folder:
 - Sample1_R1_val_1_fastqc.html